Back to all posts

 Demand forecasting and resource capacity planning always starts with status quo evaluation.

 Look into your teams and see what their capacity is like.
 Is there someone who has some time free to hop on a new project?
-Is there an expert who has too much workload on their plate and needs some colleagues to help them out?
+Is there an expert who has too much work on their plate and needs some colleagues to help them out?
 Do you have the right resources, with the right availability to cover all the workload?

 Capacity management requires an all-in approach where you are always aware of the current status of your resources.